Continuing Education Activity

 Deterrence and Patient Education

 Due to the diversity of etiologies that can lead to primary amenorrhea, patient education should be individualized to the underlying cause.
-Females nearing the age of puberty should be educated on normal menstrual periods and when to follow-up with a physician.
+Females nearing the age of puberty should be educated on normal menstrual periods and when to schedule a follow-up with a physician.
 Patients being treated for primary amenorrhea should regularly follow up with their physician.

 Enhancing Healthcare Team Outcomes